Temporal Causal Diagrams: Unveiling Causal Order and Indexing Nodes by Time

 Advice: attend to the temporal order of cauasality

 Confounding by a common cause can be addressed by adjusting for it.
 Typically we adjust through through statistical models such as regression, matching, or inverse probability of treatment weighting.
 Again, it is beyond the scope of this tutorial to describe causal estimation techniques.
-Figure Figure 2 clarifies that any confounding that is a cause of A and Y will precede A (and so Y), because causes precede effects.
+Figure Figure 2 clarifies that any confounding that is a cause of AA and YY will precede AA (and so YY), because causes precede effects.
 By indexing the the nodes on the graph, we can see that confounding control typically requires time-series data.

 Figure 2: Solution: adjust for pre-exposure confounder.